DanJtl/jonnas-anti-age/docs/README.md

 ### **Goals For Website Owners**

 The goal of the website is to capture leads.
 It provides the user with quick and easy content that explains the problem they are experiencing.
 The content leads them on to tips that ultimately encourage the user to seek the help of professionals if they are serious.
-And to to make it totally risk-free for the users, the website offers them a free consultation.
+And to make it totally risk-free for the users, the website offers them a free consultation.

 ### **Wireframe** ###
 Wireframe created in Balsamiq - design of the home page.